bjornmeansbear/lectureScripts/ClimateDesigners.md

 Climate Designers is a website — <https://climatedesigners.org>; and a network — <https://climate-designers.mn.co/feed>

 The Climate designer community brings together design practitioners to share and master climate action practices.
-We want to empower every designer, every type of designer, to feel confident in taking on the climate crisis.
+We want to empower every designer, every type of designer, to feel confident in using design to help avert a climate crisis.

 - highlight climate design projects
 - host climate design portfolios
+- get ideas for how to find work; how to find projects
 - job board for climate design roles/positions/opportunities — A collab w/ ClimateBase <https://climate.careers/jobs/?q=design>
 - meetups
 - workshops
 - platform for resource sharing/FAQ/Q&A
-- get ideas for how to find work; how to find projects
 - share innovative materials, processes, etc.
-- actionable resources
-- realistic tactics
+- actionable resources & realistic tactics
 - ways to integrate into education
 - educators > resources, networking, etc.